JeremyRand/namecoin.org/docs/faq/index.md

 There is currently no active relationship between Namecoin and OpenNIC, but some Namecoin developers (including Jeremy) continue to recommend OpenNIC to users who want a centralized naming system that isn't run by ICANN.

+### Is Namecoin associated with any memecoins?

+Yes, Namecoin collaborates with Dogecoin on areas of common interest from time to time (mostly related to sidechains).
+Any other memecoins claiming association with us are scams trying to part you from your money.

 ## Weaknesses

 ### How easy is it for names to be stolen?
 What can be done if it happens?